Pet Care Costs: The Costs of Dog and Cat Care

 Image from PetEducation.com

-So how much has my cat cost me?
-Hardly anything.
+Allow me to answer that question.
+Actually, my pet costs me hardly anything.
 After the usual vet bills in the beginning when we first got him, we haven’t spent a dime beyond the bags of cat food from Costco.
 We also got him for free (through a friend) and ever since we picked him up at a year old, he’s been free of problems, illnesses and all the other things that may put a weight on a pet owner’s wallet.
 Knock on wood.

 We have very good friends who own a couple of Siamese cats which were bought for a $1000 each.
 I’m quite impressed with those cats — pure bred, beautiful and totally screened of all ill behavior.
 They are no doubt a couple of the nicest cats in the universe (that I’ve seen).
 Knowing how much it costs to get such “perfect” pets, the more I feel like we truly lucked out on ours: an outdoor cat with claws he uses to fend for himself in the suburban wild where the possums and raccoons roam, yet who’s nice enough to be on his best behavior when he’s indoors.
 The best part is that he doesn’t need much care really, being the independent creature that he is.